 - MRR Churn - If a customer churns their monthly revenue will be deducted from your MRR.

-In addition to above, following items are also considered in calculating the MRR:
+In addition to the above, the following items are also considered when calculating the MRR:

 - Tax and Paddle’s fees

 - Any foreign-currency subscriptions are converted into your primary currency at current exchange rates.

 We do not consider the following items when calculating your MRR:

 We use the underlying subscription price to calculate the MRR, and not the discounted or reduced price of the subscription if a discount or coupon has been applied.

 MRR for the day is calculated at 6 am UTC every day.